cloudtools/troposphere/README.rst

 About
 =====

-troposphere - library to create `AWS CloudFormation`_ descriptions
+exoposphere - library to create `AWS CloudFormation`_ descriptions

 The troposphere library allows for easier creation of the `AWS CloudFormation JSON`_ by writing Python code to describe the AWS resources. troposphere also